StafflinePeoplePlus/zap-automation-framework/README.md

 This will pull the `owasp/zap2docker-stable` mount the `zap-config` directory to `/zap/zap-config` inside a container and then execute `/zap/zap.sh -cmd -autorun /zap/zap-config/autorun.yaml`.

-As simple as that.
+> As simple as that.

 ## :detective: Advanced Configuration

-### :memo: Reports
+### :memo: Reports And Artifacts

-Assuming that you have an automation framework configuration that produces various reports regarding your scan, you can tell the action to create zip out of them and upload it as an artifact in the action.
+Assuming that you have an automation framework configuration that produces various reports regarding your scan, you can tell the action to create a zip file out of them and upload it as an artifact in the action:

 ```yaml
   - type: report